Thai-Style Spicy Cabbage Slaw with Mint and Cilantro

 1 1/2 T lime juice

-1 T fish sauce (I like Three Crabs Fish Sauce)
+1 T fish sauce (I like Red Boat Fish Sauce or Three Crabs Fish Sauce)

 2 tsp.
 Splenda, granulated Stevia, or sugar (use Splenda or Stevia for South Beach Diet)